A Rustic Accent Wall for the Indecisive

 It’s not perfect but the texture of the stones is very forgiving, plus it covered up the funky lines in the wall.

 About thirty minutes later I started to have wallpaper remorse.
 Did I just make a big mistake?
 Did it look too cheesy?
 Did it cheapen the rest of the space?
-I honestly wasn’t too sure how I felt about it and a couple days later I told Eric it was fine for now but that I wanted to add my wood wall later.
+I honestly wasn’t too sure how I felt about it and a couple of days later I told Eric it was fine for now but that I wanted to add my wood wall later.